Its-a-bit-random/Toasty/docs/Guide/Lifecycle.md

 When you create a lifecycle you pass a name, this is the name that you will pass into the `Implements` table of singletons.
 Anything you pass into `:Dispatch()` will also be passed to every singleton.

 :::tip
-You can also pass a custom function when creating a lifecycle to customise how the lifecycle is dispatched.
+You can also pass a custom function when creating a lifecycle to customize how the lifecycle is dispatched.
 You can see the default function [here](https://github.com/Its-a-bit-random/Toasty/blob/0a9ad5ab7a70f8db538e1934a247d8912b1a5688/Source/Core/LifecycleManager.luau#L6-L13).
 And you can also see OnInit and OnStart [here](https://github.com/Its-a-bit-random/Toasty/blob/0a9ad5ab7a70f8db538e1934a247d8912b1a5688/Source/Bootstrap.luau#L37-L55) since they also use custom handlers.
 :::

 Lets now add this to our HelloWorld service from before.